-Since the divestment of Strukton Worksphere in January 2022, financing requirements mainly constitute of (bank) guarantees, transaction banking, (equipment) lease and transactions.
+Since the divestment of Strukton Worksphere in January 2022, Strukton Groep financing requirements mainly constitute of (bank) guarantees, transaction banking, (equipment) lease and transactions.
 Cash or credit facilities have been repaid, reduced or not materially utilized since early 2022.
-In view of the loss making Strukton Groep projects we expect a substantial one-off financing requirement in 2024.
+In view of the loss making Strukton Groep projects different actions to generate cash have been defined and pursued with a positive impact on the cash position of Strukton Groep as effect.
+Nevertheless we expect a substantial one-off financing requirement in 2024